citizenlabsgr/community/governance/cl_bylaws.md

 ### Section 3.10	Organization Representation

-Unless otherwise authorized by the Board of Directors, No Director or Member, other than the Chair may speak in the name of the organization without prior authorization from the Board of Directors.
+Unless otherwise authorized by the Board of Directors, No Director or Member, or Participant, other than the Chair may speak in the name of the organization without prior authorization from the Board of Directors.

 ### Section 3.11	Director Role